The Agile System Development Life Cycle (SDLC)

 This article covers:

 As we described in the book The Enterprise Unified Process (EUP) the scope of life cycles can vary dramatically.
-For example, Figure 1 depicts the Scrum construction life cycle whereas Figure 2 depicts an extended version of that diagram which covers the full system development life cycle (SDLC) and Figure 3 extends that further by addressing enterprise-level disciplines via the EUP life cycle.
-The points that I'm trying to make are:
+For example, Figure 1 depicts the Scrum construction life cycle whereas Figure 2 depicts an extended version of that diagram which covers the full system development life cycle (SDLC).
+Later in this article we talk about an Enterprise IT Lifecycle.
+My points are:

 Figure 1 uses the terminology of the Scrum methodology.
 The rest of this article uses the terminology popularized in the mid-1990s by the Unified Process (Sprint = Iteration, Backlog = Stack, Daily Scrum Meeting = Daily Meeting) and also adopted by Disciplined Agile Delivery (DAD).
 Figure 1 shows how agilists treat requirements like a prioritized stack, pulling just enough work off the stack for the current iteration (in Scrum iterations/sprints are often 2-4 weeks long, although this can vary).
 At the end of the iteration the system is demoed to the stakeholders to verify that the work that the team promised to do at the beginning of the iteration was in fact accomplished.